 More about AppDynamics WebLogic Performance Monitoring

 AppDynamics provides a far superior level view into application performance in comparison to other Java performance tools.
-It monitors JVM health and performance, troubleshoots Java Code Latency in Minutes and gets full view of Java code execution.
+It monitors JVM health and performance, troubleshoots Java Code Latency in Minutes and gets a full view of Java code execution.
 This allows you to identify latency and find the main cause in a few seconds.

 "The biggest advantage to AppDynamics for us has been identifying blind spots."